nguyenwinle/project2/README.md

 ### What I've learned in this lesson

-* Learned how to use developer tools and also how to use dev tools on my andriod phone
+* Learned how to use developer tools and also how to use dev tools on my android phone
 * Learned how to use different fonts from google fonts
 * Learned how to optomize website as much as possible through picture optomization
 * Use of border, padding, and margin